National Identity Card (Spain)

-The DNI is enough to visit and register as a resident in the member countries of the EEA and Switzerland.
+The DNI is enough to visit and register as a resident in the member countries of the European Economic Area (EEA) and Switzerland.
 It can also be used for short-term visits in the rest of Europe (except Belarus, Russia, Ukraine and United Kingdom) as well as Georgia, Montserrat (max.
 14 days), Turkey and organized tours to Tunisia.

 The ID card is issued at offices of the National Police.
 To apply for a DNI, it is necessary to have Spanish nationality.
-Foreigners legally resident in Spain or who intend to purchase property are issued with a Número de identificación de extranjero (NIE) or Foreign Identification Number.
+Foreigners legally residing in Spain are issued a Tarjeta de Identidad de extranjero (TIE) or Foreign Identity Card with its own Número de identidad de extranjero (NIE) or Foreign Identity Number.